darmenliu/nuwa-terminal-chat/README.md

-     cmdmode   Set terminal as a command mode, use natural language to communicate taskmode  Set terminal as a task mode, use natural language to communicate to execute tasks agentmode Set terminal as an agent mode for complex tasks and troubleshooting exit      Exit the terminal
+     cmdmode   Set terminal as a command mode, use natural language to communicate taskmode  Set terminal as a task mode, use natural language to communicate to execute tasks agentmode Set terminal as an agent mode for complex tasks and troubleshooting bashmode  Set terminal as a traditional bash terminal mode exit      Exit the terminal
 # set to cmd mode
 >>> cmdmode